Renewing existing membership? Please also use the link below:

 - Annual parachute repacking event (free to members)

-- Use of extensive club library (DVDs, videos, books)
+- Use of extensive club library (DVDs and books)

 - Club lectures and coaching for post CP progression through the BHPA pilot rating scheme

-- Unrestricted access to all areas of our website and online discussion forums, giving you up-to-date information regarding all our sites, clubnights, social events, contact details of all members, news, views, articles and general flying chit-chat.
-"Flying today/tomorrow" is a particularly helpful forum for planning where to go flying
+- Unrestricted access to all areas of our website and online discussion forums, Facebook and the Telegram app groups.
+These give information regarding our sites, social events, contact details of all members, news, views, articles and general flying chit-chat.

 Most importantly, we hope that members and visitors alike have fun and fly safely.